docker-flow/docker-flow-proxy/docs/feedback-and-contribution.md

 ##### Locally simulating CI

-All above can be run in same manner as CI is running them before build using:
+All above can be executed in same manner as CI is running it before a build using the command that follows.

 ```bash
 ./scripts/local-ci.sh
 ```

-script requires:
+The script requires:

 * DOCKER_HUB_USER environment variable to be set
 * HOST_IP to be set
 * docker logged in to docker hub with $DOCKER_HUB_USER user